Waffle-Game/Waffle-Game/README.md

 I like making random stuff using random coding languages...
 (what are you doing here anyways?)
 ### Things im doing
-Making a growtopia trading simulator
+Making a gt trading simulator
+WAFLET